Burgruine Landsee

-Burgruine Landsee is a ruined castle located in the middle of the Austrian state of Burgenland, east of the village of Landsee in the Markt Sankt Martin municipality in the Oberpullendorf district.
+Burgruine Landsee is a ruined castle located in the middle of the Austrian state of Burgenland, east of the village of Landsee (ungarisch: Lánzsér) in the Markt Sankt Martin municipality in the Oberpullendorf district.
 It is one of the largest castle ruins in Central Europe.
 Burgruine Landsee stands 537 m above sea level.

 History

 The name has nothing to do with a lake or water body, although it could be translated as Sealand.
 Until the end of the Austro-Hungarian Monarchy, the castle was located in Hungary, and its name is derived from the Hungarian term "Lánzsér", derived from an originally German name written as "Landeshere".
 Whether a Hungarian or a German version was the first designation of the structure is not documented.
 Neither is it known, whether the castle was named after its owner or the name of the owner influenced that of the castle.
 Lánzsér is also translated as "Lanzenträger" (Lance bearer).
 The word "hehr..." is an old German word meaning outstanding, highly esteemed, proud, of high rank etc. Similarly, the word "Hehre" was used for "proud beauty".
 This name thus describes the facility as a highly esteemed castle complex at the time (a similar name formation is found with Landskron).